kabanero-io/docs/README.md

 ## Render Docs locally

-When you have your local development environment setup you can render Docs pages as your write them.
+Follow these instructions to render your docs in the website on a local dev environment.

 ### Prereqs

 - [Local development setup](https://github.com/kabanero-io/kabanero-website/blob/master/CONTRIBUTING.md#local-development-setup)

-### Render your guide
+### Render your docs

-1. Create a new `docs/` subdirectory under `src/main/content/` in your github.com/kanabero.io/kabanero-website.git repository.
-2. Copy all directories and content from your local github.com/kabanero-io/docs.git repository underneath this subdirectory.
+1. From the kabanero-website repository root run the script: `./scripts/build_clone_docs.sh`
-3. Create your new Docs file in an appropriate directory (See Doc Location).
+1. Create your new `.adoc` or `.md` file in `src/main/content/docs/ref/general/` and write in your doc content.
-4. Copy any images that you are using in your guide to the `src/main/content/docs/img/` directory (This is done automatically during website build, but is needed during local development).
+1. Copy any images that you are using in your doc to the `src/main/content/docs/img/` directory.
-5. Start your local dev server and go to https://localhost:4000/docs to see all the Docs pages rendered.
+1. Start your local dev server using instructions from the [local dev setup](https://github.com/kabanero-io/kabanero-website/blob/master/CONTRIBUTING.md#local-development-setup) and go to https://localhost:4000/docs in your browser to see all the Docs pages rendered.